 A new car, a new fridge, boiler/furnace or other household items.
 Your budget can help you do that, no problem.

 Sinking funds are what you need.
 Set aside money in these funds to build up into a ready available pot of money for when you need that new item.

 Save every month, long before you actually need them.
 A car is not something you can save for in a few short months, nor is a new boiler/furnace.

-Save each and every month, even after you’ve bought something, because something else will need buying at some point.
+Save an amount each and every month, even after you’ve bought something, because something else will need buying at some point.

 As you become more confident in your budget’s purpose and your ability to manage it, you can start putting aside money for long term savings.
 Much easier once debt has been repaid as those debt repayment monies can be diverted into savings.

 One of the top reasons for not putting aside money for retirement is that they can’t afford it.
 I understand this feeling but you can’t afford NOT to save for retirement!
 If you aren’t, who is?

 Social Security is not something you want to be your only income when you retire.
 Therefore you need to prioritize retirement savings sooner rather than later.